Murder trial of O. J. Simpson: Civil trial

 In 1996, Fred Goldman and Sharon Rufo, the parents of Ron Goldman, and Lou Brown, father of Nicole Brown filed a civil suit against Simpson for wrongful death.
 The plaintiffs were represented by Daniel Petrocelli and Simpson by Robert Baker.
 Presiding Judge Hiroshi Fujisaki did not allow the trial to be televised, did not sequester the jury, and prohibited the defense from alleging racism by the LAPD and from condemning the crime lab.
 The physical evidence did not change but additional evidence of domestic violence was presented as well as 31 pre-1994 photos of Simpson wearing Bruno Magli shoes, including one that was published 6 months before the murders, proving it could not be a forgery.
-Results from a polygraph test that Simpson denied taking showed "extreme deception" when he denied committing the murders.
-Fuhrman did not testify but Simpson did on his own behalf and lied several times.